soto-nicole/sem-coursework/use-cases/use-case-5.md

 ### Success End Condition

-A report is available for X to view population data and use in reporting to wider company.
+A report is available for the Business Development team to view top population data and use this in reporting potential locations for a new global expansion branch.

 ### Failed End Condition